nikhildesai1988/promptdoc-ai/README.md

 ## Architecture

 - **ChromaDB**: Persistent vector database for document embeddings
-- **LangChain**: Text splitting and LCEL chains for LLM interactions
 - **Gradio**: Web UI for document upload and chat interface
 - **OpenAI API**: GPT-4o for summarization and Q&A, text-embedding-3-small for embeddings